blabaere/dotfiles/README.md

 This stores some linux configuration files.

 ## TODO !!!

 There is stuff defined in .profile that gets overwritten by .bashrc The file .bashrc is created by the distro, the template is in /etc/skel/.bashrc Very bad news, this changes both `HISTxxx` variables and `PROMPT_COMMAND`, so this is probably the first thing to fix to make sure the history is recorded correctly.

+PROMPT_COMMAND should also not be fiddled with, Elementery uses it to do stuff ...
+See https://github.com/rcaloras/bash-preexec on how to get the history sync on each command

 ## More TODO
  - Wezterm ?